 —Rolland Slade, chairman of SBC Executive Committee and pastor of Meridian Baptist Church in El Cajon, California

 Editor’s Note — Rolland Slade’s report was provided by the SBC Executive Committee following the Oct.
 28 meeting.
 The original statement released around 2 p.m. included reference to Bradley Kolman of Colorado resigning, but the statement was updated around 3:30 p.m. to only include James Freeman of Missouri.
+Kolman did not resign from the EC and remains an active member.
 To read about previous board resignations, click here.